denzelws/transfer-app/backend/readme.md

-### README – Loadsmart Technical Test (Drivers, Trucks, Transfers)
+### README – Fleet Intelligence (Drivers, Trucks, Transfers)

 #### Overview
-This project is a Django + Django REST Framework (DRF) web API for managing drivers, trucks, and daily driver–truck transfers.
+This project is a Django + Django REST Framework (DRF) web API for Loadsmart Fleet Intelligence, managing drivers, trucks, and daily driver–truck transfers.

 #### Business Rules
 - A driver can be assigned to at most one truck transfer per day.